Recall that the bump map normal

 This transformation brings coordinates into tangent space, where the

-plane tangent to the surface lies in the plane, and the normal to
+plane tangent to the surface lies in the

 the surface coincides with the